• Disease Overview

 Causes

-Most cases of cri du chat syndrome appear to occur spontaneously (de novo) for unknown reasons very early in embryonic development.
-Most deletions (80-90%) are paternal in origin meaning they likely occur as part of sperm formation.
-The parents of a child with a “de novo” deletion usually have normal chromosomes and a relatively low risk of having another child with the chromosomal abnormality.
+Most cases of cri du chat syndrome appear to occur randomly (de novo) for unknown reasons very early in embryonic development and are not inherited from the parents.
+Most deletions (80-90%) are paternal in origin, meaning they likely occur as part of sperm formation in the childโ€™s father.
+The parents of a child with a de novo deletion usually have normal chromosomes and a relatively low chance of having another child with this condition.

 • < Previous section